FAQ

 Why is HCN a concern only for cassava, not tofu?+

 Cassava is the only raw material in our supply chain that naturally contains cyanogenic glycosides (linamarin and lotaustralin).
 Tofu's pea fiber, corn starch, and guar gum contain no cyanogens.
-The HCN concern is specific to cassava processing — which is why we test every cassava starch lot before it touches the production floor.
+The HCN concern is specific to cassava processing, which is why any cassava litter should have an HCN test on file, and why HCN is on the testing program we are expanding.

 Do you test cassava and tofu raw materials for heavy metals?+